Drutol/Esp32Blasphemy/README.md

     out var freeSize,
     out var largestFreeBlock);
 ```
 the CPU stats... are not.
 In fact you have to build your very own custom `nanoCLR.bin` from the sources with some customizations.
 Given it's more of a debug data it makes sense for it not being included in the standard public image.
-I'm sometimes ambitious and sometimes curious, when stars align and I'm in both states I get work.
+I'm sometimes ambitious and sometimes curious, when stars align and I'm in both states I get to work.
 Let's say it was interesting trip not having any prior experience with embedded programming nor any legitimate C++ codebases.

 ##### First steps